Streetwise/streetwise-app/README.md

 $ yarn serve
 ```

+The template uses vue-cli 3 and assumes Vue Cli & Webpack will manage front-end resources and assets, so it does overwrite template delimiter.
+The Vue instance is preconfigured with Filters, Vue-Router, Vuex; each of these can easilly removed if they are not desired.

 Start the development server (in a separate tab from Webpack):

 ```
 $ flask run
 ```

-### Notes

-The Vue application will be served from http://localhost:8080
+- The Vue application will be served from http://localhost:8080
-The API and static files will be served from http://localhost:5000
+- The API and static files will be served from http://localhost:5000

 The dual dev-server setup allows you to take advantage of Webpack's development server with hot module replacement.